-DEPARTMENT OF STATE, Washington, March 3, 1998.
+DEPARTMENT OF STATE, Washington, May 31, 2002.

-The PRESIDENT, The White House.
+The President, The White House.

-THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of Saint Kitts and Nevis on Mutual Legal Assistance in Criminal Matters ("the Treaty"), signed at Basseterre on September 18, 1997, and a related exchange of notes signed at Bridgetown on October 29, 1997, and February 4, 1998.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of Belize on Mutual Legal Assistance in Criminal Matters ("the Treaty"), signed at Belize on September 19, 2000, and a related exchange of notes signed at Belize on September 18 and 22, 2000.
 I recommend that the Treaty be transmitted to the Senate for its advice and consent to ratification.

 The Treaty covers mutual legal assistance in criminal matters.
-In recent years, similar bilateral treaties have entered into force with a number of other countries.

-The Treaty with Saint Kitts and Nevis contains all essential provisions sought by the United States.
-It will enhance our ability to investigate and prosecute a variety of offenses, including drug-trafficking offenses of particular interest to the United States law enforcement community.
-The Treaty is designed to be self-executing and will not require new legislation.
+In recent years, similar bilateral treaties have entered into force between the United States and a number of other countries.
+This Treaty contains many provisions similar to those other treaties and all of the essential provisions sought by the United States.
+It is accompanied by an exchange of notes (described below), which relates to Articles 1 and 9 of the Treaty and which forms an integral part of the Treaty.
+The Treaty will enhance our ability to investigate and prosecute a variety of offenses, including money laundering, drug trafficking, and terrorism offenses of particular interest to the United States law enforcement community.
+The Treaty is designed to be self-executing and will not require implementing legislation.

-Article 1 sets forth a non-exclusive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records and articles of evidence; serving documents; locating or identifying persons; transferring persons in custody for testimony or other purposes; executing requests for searches and seizures; assisting in proceedings related to immobilization and forfeiture of assets; restitution; collection of fines; and any other form of assistance not prohibited by the laws of the Requested State.
+Article 1 sets out the scope of assistance available under the Treaty.
+Article 1(2) contains a non-exhaustive list of the major types of assistance to be provided under the Treaty, including taking the testimony or statements of persons; providing documents, records, and articles of evidence; locating or identifying persons; serving documents; transferring persons in custody for testimony or other purposes; executing requests for searches and seizures; assisting in proceedings related to immobilization and forfeiture of assets, restitution to the victims of crime and collection of fines; and any other form of assistance not prohibited by the laws of the Requested State.

-The scope of the Treaty includes not only criminal offenses, but also proceedings related to criminal matters, which may be civil or administrative in nature.
-Article 1(3) states that assistance shall be provided without regard to whether the conduct involved would constitute an offense under the laws of the Requested State.
+The scope of the Treaty includes not only assistance provided in connection with the investigation, prosecution, and prevention of criminal offenses, but also proceedings related to criminal matters, which may be civil or administrative in nature.
+Article 1(3) states that, except as otherwise provided in the Treaty, assistance is to be provided without regard to whether the conduct involved would constitute an offense under the laws of the Requested State.

-This Treaty, like the MLAT with Antigua and Barbuda, includes an exchange of diplomatic notes which confirms that assistance under the Treaty includes criminal tax matters, notwithstanding that Saint Kitts and Nevis has no income tax legislation at this time.
-The United States stated in its note that it does not intend to seek assistance under the Treaty for civil and administrative income tax matters that are unrelated to any criminal matter.
-This merely restates what is in any event true by virtue of Article 1(1), which is a standard MLAT provision.
-The exchange of notes is an integral part of the Treaty.
+This Treaty, like the MLAT with Antigua and Barbuda, is accompanied by an exchange of diplomatic notes which reflects the Parties' understanding that assistance under the Treaty includes criminal tax matters.
+The United States confirmed in its note that it does not intend to seek assistance under the Treaty in the routine civil and administrative enforcement of our income tax laws, including the regulation, imposition, calculation and collection of such income taxes, which are unrelated to any criminal matter.
+This merely restates the Treaty's scope by virtue of Article 1(1), which is a standard MLAT provision.
+The note from the Government of Belize confirmed its shared understanding on these issues.
+The exchange of notes constitutes an integral part of the Treaty.

-Article 1(4) states explicitly that the Treaty is not intended to create rights in private parties to obtain, suppress, or exclude any evidence, or to impede the execution of a request.
+Article 1(4) states explicitly that the Treaty does not create a right on the part of any private person to obtain, suppress or exclude any evidence, or to impede the execution of a request.